-I tested a few of the cards shooting Full HD and didn’t find any performance hitches even with the slowest card, the Samsung EVO.
+I tested a few of the cards shooting Full HD and didn’t find any performance hitches even with the slowest card, like the Samsung EVO.
 So if you’re looking to find the best memory card for video on the Olympus Pen-F, any of the cards above would work fine.

 Frequently Ask Questions

 Do I need a UHS-II Memory Card? – While the camera works fine with UHS-I memory cards, you will gain significant buffer clearing speeds when using UHS-II cards.
-Not only that you’ll also see much faster speeds when transferring from your cards to your computer if you have a fast UHS-II memory card reader.
+Not only that you’ll also see faster speeds when transferring from your cards to your computer if you have a fast UHS-II memory card reader.

 What’s the difference between SDHC and SDXC with SD memory cards? – This has to do with the formatting of the card.
 SDHC cards are Fat32, and SDXC cards are exFat.
 SDHC means any card 32GB and smaller, and SDXC means 64GB and bigger.

 My memory card is creating corrupt shots what do I do? – Unfortunately in this situation you likely have a bad card.
 There isn’t a lot you can do about this other than to replace your card.

 My memory card doesn’t work what do I do? – It’s likely you could have a bad memory card, but also make sure you always format your card in camera.
 This tends to cut issues with cards not working or not performing correctly.